Support Home Experiment Builder Experiment Tree Nodes

 Example: Allocator Node

-The Allocator Node adds one new data column to your metrics spreadsheet for each Allocator Node in your Experiment.
+The Allocator Node adds 1 new data column to your downloadable data for each Allocator Node in your experiment:

 Column Name Description

-allocator-nodekey This column contains the group name of the allocator branch this participant was assigned to. e.g. Group 1 or Group 2.
+Allocator Node Key (e.g. allocator-nf7u) This column contains the group name of the allocator branch this participant was assigned to, e.g. Group 1 or Group 2.

 Configuration Settings